ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-2-1-to-2-2-0.md

 ## Rejoice

 Done!
-You are now running the latest, shiniest version of PyroCMS!
+You are now running the latest, shiniest version of NitroCMS!

 This upgrade was bigger than usual - especially for people with custom addons - but it's because we added a lot of awesome stuff.